Crell/Serde/README.md

 Which you do is mostly a matter of preference, although if you are mixing Serde attributes with attributes from other libraries then the namespaced approach is advisable.

+There is also a `ClassSettings` attribute that may be placed on classes to be serialized.
+At this time it has only one argument, `includeFieldsByDefault`, which defaults to `true`.
+If set to false, a property with no `#[Field]` attribute will be ignored.
+It is equivalent to setting `exclude: true` on all properties implicitly.

 ### `exclude` (bool, default false)

 If set to `true`, Serde will ignore the property entirely on both serializing and deserializing.